dsmithnh3/good-neighbor-fund-starter/content/pages/programs.md

         textAlign: center
   - type: GenericSection
     title:
-      text: Make a Difference Today
+      text: Support Our Programs
       color: text-dark
       type: TitleBlock
-    subtitle: Your donation helps provide mobility, nutrition, and dignity
+    subtitle: Help us expand our reach
     text: >
-      Every dollar you donate goes directly to helping Georgia residents in need.
-      Whether it's building a wheelchair ramp, providing medical equipment, or ensuring proper nutrition, your support makes a real difference.
+      Your donations directly support our programs, allowing us to help more Georgia residents in need.
+Every dollar makes a difference in providing mobility, nutrition, and dignity to our neighbors.
     actions:
-      - label: Donate Now
+      - label: Make a Donation
         url: #donate
         style: primary
         type: Button